nandipinto/Simple-Return-Order-API/ReturnOrderAPI/README.md

   - The following DB tables should be created automatically: `ORDERS, RETURN_ORDERS, RETURN_ORDER_ITEMS, RETURN_ORDER_TOKENS` respectively.
 The `ORDERS` table should already been populated with data from the CSV file.

 ## Testing the API
+You can use Postman or other similar tools to test the API.

 ### 1. Pending Return Order API (Request for Token)
 This API is for requesting token to be used for returning orders.
 To allow the application to generate a token, the request should include `orderId` and `email` that already populated in the `ORDERS` table, otherwise no token will be generated.